alpha-dragon-org/dragon-module2-bundleAnalysis/README.md

 - **Metadata for each bundle**

   - **# of wallets in bundle**
-  The number of distinct wallets within a single Jito bundle.
+  The number of distinct wallets within the bundle.
 There may be multiple values to fetch, depending on the total # of active bundles.
   **Example Output:** `4`

   - **% active in bundle**
-  The amount of token supply active within a single Jito bundle.
+  The amount of token supply active within the bundle.
 There may be multiple values to fetch, depending on the total # of active bundles.
   **Example Output:** `30.0`

 ---